The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 General Rug Care

-To get the most of your rug, you need to treat it with care.
-Rug care differs in the type of rug you have, but these general tips will help you maintain your rug and extend its life.
+To get the most out of your rug, you need to treat it with care.
+Rug care differs in the type you have, but these general tips will help you maintain and extend its life.

-Vacuum Regularly – Vacuuming your rug everyday helps reduce dirt, dust, fur, and even soil.
+Vacuum Regularly – Vacuuming it everyday helps reduce dirt, dust, fur, and even soil.
 Avoid using powerful vacuums.
 Instead, go for a flat head vacuum cleaner.
-Clean your rug professionally every year or if you can, every six months.
+Clean your rugs professionally every year or, if you can, every six months.

-Clean Spills and Spots Immediately – We don’t know how many times we have mentioned this, but once you stain your rug, clean it immediately or ask for professional help.
+Clean Spills and Spots Immediately – We don’t know how often we have mentioned this, but once it is stained, clean it immediately or ask for professional help.

-Leaving your rug with stain will make it difficult to remove and can be permanent.
+Leaving your rug with stains will make it difficult to remove and can be permanent.
 Use a mild detergent and lukewarm water to clean spills.
-In case of bamboo rugs and silk rugs, seek professional cleaners.
+In the case of bamboo and silk rugs, seek professional cleaners.

-Furniture Marking – We are aware that furniture can leave marks on your rug.
+Furniture Marking – We are aware that furniture can leave marks on the carpet.
 To remove furniture dents, use an ice cube and let it melt.
-Dry the rug and avoid placing furniture on top.
+Dry and avoid placing furniture on top.

 For more related content about the various types of rugs, check out our guide on how to pick rug sizes.